SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 Which is comprised of:

-* dotnet - the DotNet command tool.
+* dotnet | the DotNet command tool.
-* new - I want to make a new project, please sir.
+* new | I want to make a new project, please sir.
-* mgdesktopgl - The MonoGame project template to use, from the list of templates installed, see the image above, shown in the red box.
+* mgdesktopgl | The MonoGame project template to use, from the list of templates installed, see the previous image above, shown in the red box.
-* -o MyGame - Create a project called MyGame in a folder called MyGame.
+* -o MyGame | Create a project called MyGame in a folder called MyGame.

-And there you now have a new MonoGame Project built and ready to use, including the MGCB content tool, it is no longer a separate install, it is built into the project itself.
+There, you now have a new MonoGame Project built and ready to use, including the MGCB content tool, it is no longer a separate install, it is built into the project itself.
 (I can imagine how many hours that will save me managing it separately).

 All that is left is to "Open the Folder" where you created the project (the folder WITH the **.csproj** file in it, not its parent folder) in VSCode and off you go, editing in VSCode on the fly!